sudhanshuraheja/golem/README.md

 ## Recipes
 - [x] Read recipes from config and execute them
+- [x] Define variables to be used in recipes
 - [ ] Create system level recipes
 - [ ] Native recipe to setup docker
 - [ ] Native recipe to setup nomad